dmsc/fastbasic/manual.md

 `PRINT COLOR()`.

 [^4]: Modes 12 and 13 are mutlicolor
-text modes, where ever pair of two bits in the character are used to represent one of four colors.
-As with mode 0,
+text modes, where every pair of two bits in a character's bitmap data are used to represent one of four colors.
+As with mode 0, 128 characters may be used.
+However, when the high bit is set (which produces an inverse-video effect in mode 0), the effect in these modes is to change which color palette register is used for the fourth color
-128 characters may be used.
-However, when the high bit is set (which produces an inverse-video effect in mode 0), the effect in these modes is to change which color palette register is used for the fourth color (with bits `11`); instead of `SETCOLOR 2` (aka `POKE 710`), the color from `SETCOLOR 3` (aka `POKE 711`) will be used.
+(pixels comprised of `11` bits); instead of `SETCOLOR 2` (aka `POKE 710`), the color from `SETCOLOR 3` (aka `POKE 711`) will be used.
 See `PRINT COLOR()`.